Hooker Oak: In popular culture

 The gavel used at City Council meetings by the mayor of Chico was made from the Hooker Oak by Chico Fire Chief Elmer Brouillard.
 The public benches in the lobby of the Chico City Council Chambers were made out of Hooker Oak wood by local artist Paul Atkins.

 The Ceremonial Mace, which is held by the head of the platform party procession during the formal Commencement Ceremonies at Chico State, contains Hooker Oak wood.
-The mace made its debut on May 3rd, 2017 during the inauguration of Chico State's first female president, Gayle E. Hutchinson.
+The mace made its debut on May 3, 2017, during the inauguration of Chico State's first female president, Gayle E. Hutchinson.

 The Hooker Oak was featured Warner Brothers Studio's film The Adventures of Robin Hood (1938).
 Errol Flynn as Robin Hood forms his outlaw band beside the tree (called the "Gallows Oak" in the film).

+The local branch of the Society for Creative Anachronism, an international non-profit focusing on pre-17th Century history, is named "The Barony of Rivenoak" after the Hooker Oak.
+A wood from the tree appears in their ceremonial coronet.

 The location of the tree is registered as a California Historical Landmark and can be found in Bidwell Park.
 The playground erected on the site of the great tree was named in honor of Chico Fire Chief, Elmer Brouillard.
 A booklet, "The History of the Hooker Oak" was written by Debra Moon for the City Of Chico Bidwell Park Centennial Hooker Oak Bench Project and printed in July 2005.